W. B. Yeats: Abbey Theatre

 In 1899, Yeats, Lady Gregory, Edward Martyn and George Moore founded the Irish Literary Theatre to promote Irish plays.
-The ideals of the Abbey were derived from the avant-garde French theatre, which sought to express the "ascendancy of the playwright rather than the actor-manager à l'anglais."
+The ideals of the Abbey were derived from the avant-garde French theatre, which sought to express the "ascendancy of the playwright rather than the actor-manager à l'anglais".
 The group's manifesto, which Yeats wrote, declared, "We hope to find in Ireland an uncorrupted & imaginative audience trained to listen by its passion for oratory ... & that freedom to experiment which is not found in the theatres of England, & without which no new movement in art or literature can succeed."
 Yeats's interest in the classics and his defiance of English censorship were also fueled by a tour of America he took between 1903 and 1904.
 Stopping to deliver a lecture at the University of Notre Dame, he learned about the student production of the Oedipus Rex.
-This play was banned in England, an act he viewed as hypocritical as denounced as part of 'British Puritanism'.
-He contrasted this with the artistic freedom of the Catholicism found at Notre Dame, which had allowed such a play with themes such as incest and parricide.
+This play was banned in England, an act he viewed as hypocritical and denounced as part of 'British Puritanism'.
+He contrasted this with the artistic freedom of the Catholicism found at Notre Dame, which had allowed such a play with themes such as incest and patricide.
 He desired to stage a production of the Oedipus Rex in Dublin.

 The collective survived for about two years but was unsuccessful.
 Working with the Irish brothers with theatrical experience, William and Frank Fay, Yeats's unpaid but independently wealthy secretary Annie Horniman, and the leading West End actress Florence Farr, the group established the Irish National Theatre Society.
 Along with Synge, they acquired property in Dublin and on 27 December 1904 opened the Abbey Theatre.
 Yeats's play Cathleen ni Houlihan and Lady Gregory's Spreading the News were featured on the opening night.
 Yeats remained involved with the Abbey until his death, both as a member of the board and a prolific playwright.
 In 1902, he helped set up the Dun Emer Press to publish work by writers associated with the Revival.
 This became the Cuala Press in 1904, and inspired by the Arts and Crafts Movement, sought to "find work for Irish hands in the making of beautiful things."
 From then until its closure in 1946, the press—which was run by the poet's sisters—produced over 70 titles; 48 of them books by Yeats himself.